Sferratore/humidity_and_temp_via_iot/README.md

 ### Android App
 1. Open the **HumidityTempAndroid** project in **Android Studio**.
 2. Sync dependencies and build the project.
-3. Deploy on a real Android device (API Level 23+ recommended).
+3. Deploy on a real Android device.

 ## Security Considerations
 - **AES Encryption** ensures data privacy.